webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-Going further,
+Going further,<br>
-you don't want to hardcode your software version in a text file.
+you don't want to hardcode your software version in a text file.<br>
 You set up the build scripts to reuse Git tag for that.

+You can now relax and be happy about your little automation project.

 >>>>>